alsash110/comm-2216-obs/README.md

 To finish our guide, we used many different applications, documentations, and concepts.
 We had to learn a wide array of concepts as well as implement programs and concepts we already knew.

-### How We Created Our Guide
-To finish our guide, we used many different applications, documentations, and concepts.
-We had to learn a wide array of concepts as well as implement programs and concepts we already knew.

 #### Using Markdown

 The most difficult part of completing the instruction set was learning how to use the markdown and troubleshooting the issues that arose with the use of it.